Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 As the number of applications grows, spreadsheets become unreliable.

-Application rationalization requires a system designed for complexity.
+Application rationalization requires a methodology and tool designed to support complexity.

 What Application Rationalization Tools Should Provide